Student Services and Amenities Fee 2014

 Students opting for SA-HELP will be sent a Commonwealth Assistance Notice to their University of Sydney issued email address within 28 days of the semester's SSA fee incurral date, confirming their SA-HELP debt for the semester.
 Any errors or issues detected on this Notice must be addressed by the relevant dates.

 Students not eligible for SA-HELP assistance will be required to pay their SSA fee upfront as per the payment due date on the Statement of Fees Due.
-Should a student’s eligibility criteria change making them eligible for SA-HELP prior to the SSA fee incurral date, they will need to attend the Student Centre (Health Science students please attend Student Central) with proof of their citizenship/residency status and their Tax File Number.
+Should a student’s eligibility criteria change making them eligible for SA-HELP prior to the SSA fee incurral date, they will need to complete a change of residency online and attend the Student Centre (Health Science students please attend Student Central) with proof of their citizenship/residency status and their Tax File Number.

-Students who withdraw from their course of study (i.e., withdraw from or discontinue from all units of study) or submit their thesis on or before the SSA fee incurral date will not be liable for the SSA fee.
-Therefore, if the SSA fee was paid upfront the student will be eligible for a full refund; or if the student opted for SA-HELP assistance will not incur a SA-HELP debt.
+Students who withdraw from their course of study, discontinue from all units of study or submit their thesis on or before the SSA fee incurral date will not be liable for the SSA fee.
+Therefore, if the SSA fee was paid upfront the student will be eligible for a full refund; or if the student opted for SA-HELP assistance, they will not incur a SA-HELP debt.

 Students who discontinue their enrolment after the census date or those who are prevented from successfully completing their enrolment due to circumstances beyond their control are able to apply for a remission of their HECS-HELP / FEE-HELP debt, or a refund of their student contribution amounts or tuition fees.
 However, the government has not provided any provisions for universities to remit SA-HELP debts.
 As such, students who discontinue their enrolment after the SSA fee incurral date, will be liable for their SSA fee and will not be refunded their SSA fee where paid upfront or remitted their SA-HELP debt if deferred.

 Students enrolled in unit/s of study at the University of Sydney on a cross institutional basis are not enrolled in a course of study at the University and are therefore not eligible for SA-HELP assistance.
-Cross-institutional students are charged the SSA fee and must pay their SSA fee upfront by the payment due date on their Statement of Fees Due, which is available via their MyUni.
+Cross-institutional students are charged the SSA fee and must pay their SSA fee upfront by the payment due date on their Student Financial Statement, available via your Sydney Student portal.
 Cross-institutional students must pay the SSA fee even if they have already paid the SSA fee to their home institution.
 The fee will be calculated according to their enrolment at the University of Sydney only.
 See How much is the fee? for more details.